vmgonzalezgarcia/gdpruiz/README.md

 # GDPRuiz: A GDPR data obfuscator

-**Obfuscate Personal Identifiable Data data with the string 'M. Rajoy' to comply with the GDPR**
+**Obfuscate Personal Identifiable Data data with the string 'M. Rajoy' to comply with the GDPR.**

 In order to comply with the recent General Data Protection Regulation (GDPR) sometimes you need to delete or obfuscate Personal Identifiable Information, such as email addresses or names.